kaizencorps/stache/README.md

 and then deploy Stache.
 To build Stache, you'll also need to have checked out and built Keychain in a sibling directory (notice the reference in the Cargo.toml file).

-Once those 2 programs are deployed, you'll need to update/verify Keychain's address in the idl/keychain.json file.
-Then you can run the test suite with the command:
+Once those 2 programs are deployed to local running test validator, you'll need to update/verify Keychain's address in the idl/keychain.json file before you can run the tests.
+Then, with your test validator running, you can run the test suite with the command:

 ```anchor test --provider.cluster localnet --skip-local-validator```

 # v1
 For the initial version of Stache (v1), the focus will be limited to the user’s direct experience and interaction with